Regular Expressions

 Output:

-We can use both anchors in
+We can use both anchors in our grep

 commands.

-ending with the numbers
+Then any lines ending with the numbers starting from 3 through 6.

 ).